libesmtp/libESMTP/INSTALL.md

 **getaddrinfo**

-You will need a modern resolver library providing the getaddrinfo API. getaddrinfo is easier to use, protocol independent, thread-safe and RFC 2553 and Posix standard.
+You will need a modern resolver library providing the getaddrinfo API.
+``getaddrinfo()`` is easier to use, protocol independent, thread-safe and RFC 2553 and Posix standard.

 Almost all modern systems provide this.
-If not available the ISC BIND 9 (https://www.isc.org/) library should be installed.
-BIND 9 also provides the Lightweight Resolver (lwres) which may optionally be used in preference to the standard resolver.
+If not, the ISC BIND 9 (https://www.isc.org/) library should be installed.
+BIND 9 also provides the Lightweight Resolver (lwres) which may be used in preference to the standard resolver.

 As a last resort an emulation is provided for systems that do not have it, however this is not reccommended.
 The emulation code will likely be removed in the near future.

 **dlsym**